Uni-verse/IMSI-Generator/README.md

 # IMSI-Generator
-A simple page application which converts ICCID to IMSI.
+A single page web application which converts ICCID to IMSI.

 Recommended browser: Google Chrome